Madrigal/GoUDP/README.md

 someMessage
 Broadcasts a message to all users.
 This is the option by default

-/NICK SomeNick
+/nick SomeNick
-This changes your nickname
+This changes your nickname.
+It is necessary at login

-/NAMES
+/names
 Gives you the names of all connected users.

-/MSG Buddy Hello man
+/msg Buddy Hello man
 Says "Hello man" to the user with the nickname "Buddy"

-/SEND Buddy file.jpg
+/send Buddy file.jpg
 Sends file "file.jpg" to the user with the nickname "Buddy"

-/BLOCK Buddy
+/block Buddy
 Blocks the user "Buddy" from sending messages to you

-/FB I like this day!
+/twitter I like this day!
-Updates your Facebook status with the message shown
+Updates your Twitter status with the message shown

-/QUIT
+/quit
 Exits the chat

 ## Admin
-/ADMIN start
+/admin start
 Starts a server on this instance

-/ADMIN stop
+/admin stop
 Stops the server on this instance